nofitnessforpurpose/CHECKSUM/README.md

 <br>

 ## Use Case
-Check sum values are frequently used where its helpful to independently determine if data has changed either due to degradation, purposeful or accidental modification.
+Check sum values are frequently used where it's helpful to independently determine if data has changed either due to degradation, purposeful or accidental modification.
-Changes may arise for example due to corruption, physical read / write errors or overwriting of data.
+Changes may arise for example due to corruption (e.g. for EPROMS inadequate label, erase time or positioning in the 'formatter'), physical read / write errors or overwriting of data.

-The CHKSUM program contained in the repository is configured to calculate a check sum for data packs B, C or D of a Psion Organiser 2 device, as selected by the user.
+The CHKSUM program contained in the repository is configured to calculate a check sum for data packs B, C or D as selected by the user on a Psion Organiser 2 device.

 The CHKSUM program calculates the used space on the data pack and calculates a check sum for the selected pack content.
 The <strong>Normal</strong> option excludes the data pack header as this is variable for user created packs.
 The <strong>All</strong> option includes a .OPK and the data pack header to allow comparison with a standard <a href="https://www.jaapsch.net/psion/fileform.htm#opkfile">.OPK</a> file header.